chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>The Face of Battle</cite>](https://bookshop.org/a/21126/9780140048971), John Keegan (new)

     I was listening on audiobook and that was *not* the format for this one.
 Might pick it back up at some point in print.

+- [<cite>Open Music Theory</cite>](https://viva.pressbooks.pub/openmusictheory/), Mark Gotham, Kyle Gullings, Chelsey Hamm, Bryn Hughes, Brian Jarvis, Megan Lavengood, and John Peterson (new)

+    This was useful as a refresher, but I don’t presently have time to work through the whole thing!

+- [<cite>Functional Programming in Lean</cite>](https://lean-lang.org/functional_programming_in_lean/title.html), David Thrane Christiansen (new)

+    This is great, and I worked through about half of it, but then it was time to focus on finding a job, and that meant minimizing outside projects.

 [^kurzweil]: This is where it is for a reason.
 Don’t @ me.